2025 Solar Incentives Guide for Montgomery, PA - Tax Credits & Rebates

 • Rebates: A solar rebate is a partial refund credited to your account after you've paid for your solar system.
 These might be offered by your local utility company, your state or your county.
 The rebates are usually applied before tax credits are calculated.

-• Net Metering: Make sure you talk with your Montgomery utility company about signing a net metering agreement.
-This allows you to receive credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
-You might receive either a dollar-for-dollar credit or a percentage of the value.
+• Net Metering: Make sure you talk with your Montgomery utility company about signing a net metering contract.
+This allows you to get a credit towards your utility bill every month for the value of excess energy your solar panels generate.
+You could receive either a dollar-for-dollar credit or a percentage of the value.

 Best Regional Coverage